Denkova-Staviski Cup: History

 Albena Denkova and Maxim Staviski compete at the 2007 European Championships.

 The Denkova-Staviski Cup is named in honor of Albena Denkova and Maxim Staviski, figure skaters who competed internationally in ice dance for Bulgaria.
-Denkova and Staviski are two-time World Championship gold medalists (2006–07), two-time European Championship silver medalists (2003–04), the 2006 Grand Prix of Figure Skating gold medalists, and eleven-time Bulgarian national champions (1997–2007).
+Denkova and Staviski are two-time World Championship gold medalists (2006–07), two-time European Championship silver medalists (2003–04), and eleven-time Bulgarian national champions (1997–2007).
 They were the first skaters from Bulgaria to win medals at an International Skating Union (ISU) championship event (the 2003 European Championships), as well as the first skaters from Bulgaria to win gold medals at the World Figure Skating Championships (in 2006).
 Having spoken about the lack of skating facilities and coaches in Bulgaria, Denkova and Staviski opened a skating club in 2003 in Sofia: the Denkova-Staviski Skating Club.
 They retired from competitive skating in 2007.
 Georgi Parvanov, President of Bulgaria, bestowed upon Denkova and Staviski the Order of Stara Planina, the highest recognition that Bulgarian civilians can receive, in April 2007 for their contributions to sport in Bulgaria.